How To Run a Macro in Excel: Beginner’s Guide

 How to record a macro in Excel

-1. Click Record Macro or the red bull’s-eye from the Developer tab in the Code group on the left side of the Developer toolbar.
-(For Windows specifically, you can alternatively press Alt + T + M + R.)
+1. Click the Record Macro button or the red bull’s-eye from the Developer tab in the Code group on the left side of the Developer toolbar.
+(For Windows, you can alternatively press Alt + T + M + R.)

-3. Click on the drop-down arrow at the right of the Store macro in box and select where you would like to store it.
+2. Click on the drop-down arrow at the right of the Store macro in box and select where you would like to store it.
+You can choose This Workbook, Personal Macro Workbook, or a New Workbook.

-8. Whenever you have completed the action, be sure to click Stop recording or the square black stop recording button in the Developer tab.
-(For Windows specifically, you can alternatively press Alt + T + M + R.)
+3. Whenever you’ve completed the action, be sure to click Stop Recording or the square black stop recording button in the Developer tab.
+(For Windows, you can alternatively press Alt + T + M + R.)

 You have now successfully recorded a macro.